zoton2/nodecg-cli/README.md

 ## About automated deploys
 - Syntax is `nodecg deploy <deploymentDefinitonFilePath>`, where `deploymentDefinitonFilePath` is either a YAML or JSON file.
   - These deployment definitions have really complex schemas.
-You can read the schema file at [](/schemas/deployment.yml) to learn more about how these files should be structured. `nodecg deploy` should also throw helpful errors if your deployment definition file is wrong.
+You can read the [schema file](/schemas/deployment.yml) to learn more about how these files should be structured. `nodecg deploy` should also throw helpful errors if your deployment definition file is wrong.
 - Only deploys to DigitalOcean.